mukhtar-github/react-js/README.md

 ### JSX CSS

 We can also add our css directly in the JSX.
-So we need to add a style attribute to the element we're syling.
+So we need to add a style attribute to the element we're styling.

-If you want to access javascript in the jsx world, you will need to set up the curly braces.
+If you want to access javascript in the JSX world, you need to set up the curly braces.

 ```javascript
 import React from "react";